 Android encryption unsuccessful error can show up due to various issues in your device or its software, but we cannot pinpoint a single reason.
 Many Android users are of the opinion that encryption unsuccessful error happens when your phone is unable to recognize its internal memory.
 A corrupted and clogged cache is also one of the main reasons for Android encryption unsuccessful error.
-Such an error cannot get phone encrypt state, which means that encryption unsuccessful error forces your device not to encrypt normally and, thus, causes an obstruction in using it.
+Such an error cannot get the phone to encrypt state, which means that encryption unsuccessful error forces your device not to encrypt normally and, thus, causes an obstruction in using it.
 Even when you reboot your phone several times, the encryption unsuccessful message shows up every time.

 Encryption unsuccessful error screen is very scary as it leaves with only one option, namely, "Reset Phone" which, if selected, will wipe off and delete all data and content stored on the phone.
 Many users end up using this option and then manually format their system, flowing by flashing a new ROM of their choice.
 However, this is easier said than done, and affected users are always on the lookout for guides and detailed explanations to overcome the Android encryption unsuccessful error.

 In the following two segments, we will discuss how to combat the encryption unsuccessful error in the most reliable way.

 Part 2: One click to fix encryption unsuccessful error

 Moreover, you can use the tool for getting rid of the device stuck on a blue screen of death, unresponsive or bricked Android device, apps crashing issue, etc. in a jiffy.

 A quick fix to the error "cannot get phone encrypt state"

 - The error 'cannot get phone encrypt state' can easily be tackled with this single-click solution.

 - Samsung devices are compatible with this tool.